Qarik-Group/ultimate-guide-to-uaa/docs/integration-google-apps.md

 ## Restrict Google Apps Users by Email Domains

+NOTE: This feature is actually blocked on https://github.com/cloudfoundry/uaa/pull/839

 In the example above I chose my `drnic@starkandwayne.com` Google account, but I also could have chosen my `drnicwilliams@gmail.com` account and the UAA would have happily created a new UAA user for it.
 Let's say that's not what I want.
 Let's say you can only "Login with Google" with a starkandwayne.com email account.

 Copy the `ops-examples/google-oidc/8-google-apps-restrict-domain.yml` operator file into `operators/` folder: